▹Model-based software and systems engineering

 My research often manifests in software tools.
 Below is a selection of the important ones.

 lowkey is a low-level and transparent framework for real-time collaborative framework for multi-level and multi-view modeling.
 At the bottom layer of the architecture of lowkey, conflict-free replicated data types (CRDT) take care of preventing inconsistencies before they happen.
 The physical metamodel built on top of these data types allows for defining arbitrary numbers of linguistic models, which are in a type-instance relationship with each other.

 The framework is available as a Python implementation from its GitHub repository.

 PROxIMA is a tool in which process modeling meets inconsistency management.
 It supports reasoning about inconsistencies between the models in heterogeneous collaborative modeling settings.
 Based on the FTG+PM formalism, the tool provides various facilities for modeling the engineering process along with the properties of the engineered system; and optimizing the process for multiple objectives, most notably: minimal transit time and fully managed inconsistency hotspots.
 More details in my PhD thesis.

-The tool is available as an Eclipse tool from the update site https://istvandavid.com/proxima.
+The tool is available as an Eclipse tool.
+More details, including the update site, on the official website: proximatools.org.